Nineteen properties to kick off 2019

 The top floor of Unit 8 has a floor plate measuring about 18m by 6.86m deep comprising 134m of office and amenities including a separate toilet and kitchenette.

-"The rear of the site is undeveloped and, with appropriate consents and fellow owner co-operation, has the potential for further development," Erceg says.
+"The rear portion of the site undeveloped and, with appropriate consents and fellow owner cooperation, has the potential for further development," Erceg says.

 Back in Auckland city, four freehold units are on offer within the historic Victoria Park Markets complex across the road from Victoria Park.